-Outsourcing Jurisdiction Insurance management services, including underwriting, claims, reinsurance support, governance and company secretarial, financial management, regulatory and compliance services, are provided by Artex under an insurance management services agreement.
+Outsourcing Jurisdiction As of October 2021, insurance management services, including underwriting, claims, reinsurance support, governance and company secretarial, financial management, regulatory and compliance services, are provided by Robus under an insurance management services agreement.
+These services were previously provided by Artex.
+Calpe did not experience any issues arising from the transfer.
 Gibraltar Certain intra-group services and support services, including underwriting support, claims and reinsurance support, actuarial, investment, accounting and treasury services, risk management and internal audit are provided by TRLS and TRC under a services agreement.
 UK (TRLS) New York, USA (TRC) Calpe outsources certain activities of its Internal Audit function to Mazars, as described in section B5.
 UK Calpe's day-to-day investment management activities are outsourced to BlackRock Investment Management (UK) Limited ("BlackRock"), a member of the BlackRock group.
-BlackRock's performance is monitored by Alleghany's and TransRe's treasury and investment management functions, both based in New York, USA with further oversight provided by TRL's CFO in the UK.
+BlackRock's performance is monitored by Alleghanny's and TransRe's treasury and investment management functions, both based in New York, USA with further oversight provided by TRL's Chief Financial Officer ("CFO") in the UK.
 BlackRock reports quarterly to Calpe's Investment Committee.
 UK